BlackStarLighter/TicTacToe/README.md

 # TicTacToe
-Simple console game that everyone knows :)
+A simple console game that everyone knows :)